Industrial Hemp Is North Carolina’s Newest Crop!

 All growers in the pilot program are required to conduct research to further the understanding of hemp production, harvesting, processing, and marketing in North Carolina.
 Research areas include variety selection, seed production, fertility, insect and disease management, weed management, greenhouse production, market feasibility, value-added production, oilseed production, energy production, and more.

 The first hemp crop was planted in North Carolina in late spring and some fields are already being harvested.
-Dr. Jeanine Davis is a NCSU Horticulture Specialist who is conducting industrial hemp research in western North Carolina.
+Dr. Jeanine Davis is an NC State Horticulture Specialist who is conducting industrial hemp research in western North Carolina.
 Davis has already harvested some of her research plots with a combine and will soon be doing taste tests of the edible seed.
 “There is a lot of misinformation out there about hemp,” Davis said.
 “Many people have gotten the impression that it will just grow itself with minimal inputs or care.
 But if you want to make money off of this crop then you have to treat it as you would any valuable cash crop, and not plant it in your worst field and hope it makes it.
 Since this is such a new crop in North Carolina we are still trying to figure out exactly what it needs to succeed.”

 Industrial hemp can be grown as an agronomic crop or more intensively as a horticultural crop, depending on what it is being grown for (fiber, seed, CBD oil, etc.).
 Some growers in North Carolina are growing industrial hemp in greenhouses and high tunnels for medicinal CBD oil production.
 Guilford County Agriculture Agent John Ivey is well positioned to help these growers because he has experience working with a legal cannabis crop.
 “I’m excited that our farmers have chosen to be early adopters and taken ownership of the research that hopefully will improve their farms’ production and sustainability,” Ivey said.